 What makes them decide?

-9 times out of 10, many people find the courage to take that step into retirement when a catalyst occurs, and it’s often when someone within their circle of friends or family dies – often before they had a chance to step into the calm waters of retirement.
+9 times out of 10, many people find the courage to take that step into retirement when a catalyst occurs.
+It’s often when someone within their circle of friends or family dies – often before they had a chance to step into the calm waters of retirement.

 They never got the chance to travel the world or spend their golden years with their kids and grandkids.
 They worked themselves to the bone for decades, saving for a retirement era of peace and relaxation that would never come.
 This fate can be more than enough motivation to cut the cord, pull the trigger, grab that brass ring and just retire already.